rtcharity/resources.eahub.org/content/guides_and_tips/common-objections-to-earning-to-give.md

 This is only intended to be one step in the process of responding to mainstream views of earning to give.
 I don’t have very many thoughts yet about how to make effective-altruism memes more resilient to objections like these.
 I mostly just want to do the legwork of categorizing the most common objections, so that more skilled rhetoricians than I can figure out how to spread memes that answer them.

-UPDATE: I no longer think we should repeat this part of the point to a broad audience, at least until we have more evidence for it.
+<a name="note-1" href="javascript:history.back()">1:</a> UPDATE: I no longer think we should repeat this part of the point to a broad audience, at least until we have more evidence for it.
 See the discussion with Adam Shriver in the comments for details.